While it’s true that love might not cost a thing, plenty of romances fall victim to money — or at least to money mistakes.

-Overspending can make people uncomfortable, feel like they owe a debt they didn’t ask for or, even worse, make you come off as desperate or that you’re overcompensating for low self-esteem.
+Overspending can make people uncomfortable; they might feel like they owe a debt they didn’t ask for.
+Also, the intense generosity can make you come off as desperate, like you’re overcompensating for low self-esteem.
 Even if your intentions are good, extreme selflessness can be as off-putting as selfishness.

 Not Discussing Goals

 If there’s a chance for things to get serious, at some point you’re going to have to openly and honestly discuss financial goals.
 This is especially true if you plan on moving in together.